meet-projects/meetx-playbook/meetx_playbook.md

 ## V. Content Guidelines

+ - "Hook-forward".
+Hooks are cllear motivations for why something is important, useful, or fun to learn need to be upfront in curriculum.
+We call this content 'hook-forward' (ie. make students ask 'how the heck did you do that?  how the heck do I do that too!?').
 Anticipation is a key driver of engagement.
 Content should be structured sequentially with hooks and cliffhangers that leave students anxious to move to the next stage of a lesson or the next week's lesson.

-Hooks are cllear motivations for why something is important, useful, or fun to learn need to be upfront in curriculum.
-We call this content 'hook-forward' (ie. make students ask 'how the heck did you do that?  how the heck do I do that too!?')

-Content is always
   - You, Ya'll, We (vs. I, you, we).
 If you can make students feel the pain of doing something the long way, they build foundational understanding of concepts and also become eager for easier solutions from advanced concepts.
   - Interactive.
 Lesson plans should have 'interactive practices,' 'mini-labs,' 'code-alongs,' and CFUs baked in.
   - Topical.
 Examples relative to students and interests and current events (eg. Facebook in an explanation or a lab after a field trip, using taylor swift for fake tweet, using specific students names)